sforno/simon_thesis_ws/README.md

 Amcl: follow the istructions under bagfiles/Localization/Amcl in the README.txt file

-Ekf: Open the Gazebo world model file containing the sparsed AR code tags by running the command <roslaunch husky_gazebo husky_tags.launch>.
+Ekf: Open the Gazebo world model file containing the sparsed AR code tags by running the command "roslaunch husky_gazebo husky_tags.launch".
 This is a lighter world file not containing walls of the production hall, to keep the simulation running light.
 You can insert walls simply by uncommenting walls in the .world file under the /husky_gazebo/world folder.
 Test the localization performance of EKF by roslaunching the file ekf_markers.launch under the /robot_localization_cust/launch folder; this fused detected markers with a Microsoft Kinect camera and relative encoder + IMU sensor data.
 Markers only localization is possible by removing the odometry from the params/my_ekf_markers.yaml.

 See Matlab plots and numerical data results under the simon_ws/results folder.